 One of these was the Newton.
-Often regarded as Sculley’s answer to the Mac, it represented his first attempt to launch a game-changing new product line during his tenure as CEO.
+Often regarded as Sculley’s answer to the Mac, it represented his first attempt at launching a game-changing new product line during his tenure as Apple CEO.

 “It was Sculley’s Macintosh,” Frank O’Mahoney, one of the Apple marketing managers who worked on the Newton, told me when I interviewed him for my book The Apple Revolution.
 “It was Sculley’s opportunity to do what Steve had done, but in his own category of product.”